 – Your North Carolina LLC will be approved in 4 – 6 business days if you file by mail.

-• File your North Carolina LLC by mail: Prepare a check or money order for $125 and make it payable to “Secretary of State”.
-Then mail your completed Articles of Organization and filing fee to:
+• File your North Carolina LLC by mail: Prepare a check or money order for $125 and make it payable to the “Secretary of State”.
+Then mail your completed Articles of Organization, the Cover Sheet, and filing fee to:

 North Carolina Secretary of State